Cat found abandoned in pet carrier packed with snow

-The cat was found Wednesday morning, January 23 at the end of the driveway of Happy Tails Humane Society, according to the shelter’s president Mark Razo.

-Razo said one of their veterinarian assistants saw the top of a pet carrier peaking through the snow, and thought he should take a look.
-A cat was inside the carrier and the carrier was full of snow, purportedly packed from a snow plow that had passed by.
+Inside was a gray tabby cat.
+He brought her inside the shelter.

+"She immediately was all over, wanting attention and love," Czyczyk says.
+"You could tell she was very happy to be rescued."

-The shelter shared a post about the cat on their Facebook page Wednesday morning.
-It was written by the vet assistant, and said the cat “is lucky to be alive!”
+Czyczyk shared a post about the cat on the shelter's Facebook page Wednesday morning.
+He wrote that the cat, now named Winter, "is lucky to be alive!"

 "I almost did not even see him," read the post, "he was buried in the snow bank!"

 Razo said the cat, which is believed to be about one year old, was doing well and was being warmed up and fed at Happy Tails.
+Razo says "he" is likely a "she," although Winter still needs a full exam to determine that for sure.

+For now, the team at Happy Tails is making sure she's comfortable and rested.

 An ordinance in Whiteside County indicates that people caught abandoning animals can face a fine up to $500.